 - When possible we host the conference/event/meeting at a sustainable/certified venue

-- The venues are accessible for people with reduced functional ability
+- The venues are accessible to people with reduced functional ability

 - We aim to 100% eliminate single-use products

 - We always serve tab water and we ask delegates to ’bring your own waterbottle’

 - We aim to serve food that is local (50%) and seasonal as well as organic when possible